Studying ICT at Tollbar helps our students develop the skills and knowledge required to help them compete in the modern, digital world.

 Key Stage 3

-Throughout Year 7 and Year 8, students will complete a mix of ICT and Computer Science units which will provide them with a good understanding of the two subjects and develop their overall knowledge.
+Throughout Year 7, 8 and 9 students will complete a mix of ICT, Computer Science and Creative I media units which will provide them with a good understanding of 3 separate subjects alongside learning and developing new skills and understanding alongside setting students up for continuing to study these subject in future studies.

 Key Stage 4